Key Takeaways

 MatrixFlows handles both in one system.
 Multi-product gets you shared content with product-specific sections.
 Multi-brand gets you complete CSS and domain separation — customers only see their brand's help center, but you manage all brands from one backend.

 The ROI difference is operational.
 Multi-product help centers reduce content duplication.
 Multi-brand help centers eliminate infrastructure duplication.
-Companies running both (multiple products under multiple brands) see 60% reduction in total support operational overhead within six months.
+Companies running both see 60% reduction in total support operational overhead within six months.

 How do you handle content reuse without breaking brand voice?